Bonhams Results Reveal New Absurdities

 So I have no idea why Bonhams listed these as "Circa 1950's."
 But I do have a good idea why people bought whiskeys like these for over 10 times their value.

 Especially as far as American whiskeys are concerned, the mythology can appeal more than actual flavor.
 There's a kind of sexiness to vintage bottles that's hard to resist.
 Drinking a bourbon from 1959 conjures up images of a more "manly" time, like Don Draper in a wood-paneled office, regardless of the actual quality of the whiskey (many are lousy, by the way).
-There's like a 1950s halo effect, adding an often undeserved glow to anything from the era.
+There's like a 1950s halo effect, adding a sometimes undeserved glow to anything from the era.

 That's probably why people paid so much for the Circa 1950's Old Forester and Circa 1950's Old Charter.
 Judging from the packaging -- the tamper-resistant kind of plastic caps, the way the labels are designed, and what they say -- I’d propose that these were actually bottled in the late 1980s.